old paint tins guide to paint disposal

 community repaint donation

-There are also online platforms where you can advertise your paint for reuse and maybe even make some money from it.
-Platforms such as Facebook Marketplace and eBay are great if you’re looking to make a profit, but if you want to give your paint away for free, you could try the likes of Freegle and Freecycle.
+You can also donate your paint online.
+Platforms such as Facebook Marketplace and eBay are great if you’re looking to make a profit, but if you want to give your paint away for free, you could try Freegle and Freecycle.

-You can normally dispose of paint cans at your local HWRC, also known as the tip.
+You can normally dispose of paint cans at your local HWRC, also known as a tip/ recycling centre/ civic amenity site.
 Unless your tip has a paint reuse scheme, you’ll have to make sure the paint has fully dried before taking it for disposal.
-It is important to note that you can only visit a recycling site of the borough where you are a resident.

 Below is a table of all London tips and whether or not they accept paint for disposal: